Comedian George Burns said something that rings true…

 So we’ve talked about hormones and neurotransmitters.
-Next we move onto blood flow for our next to components.
+Next, we move onto blood flow for our next to components.

 Here’s a quick anatomy lesson.
 In order for the penis to become erect the spongy tissue in it, called the Corpus Cavernosum, must relax.
-Yes, that says relax which may seem counter-intuitive at first, as things seem to be anything but relaxed in that moment.
+Yes, that says relax which may seem counter-intuitive at first, as things appear to be anything but relaxed in that moment.
 This relaxation is triggered by nitric oxide (NO) in the endothelium of the blood vessels, which then allows blood to flow into the penis.
 Voila, you have an erection.

 One of the often used ways to support NO production is the amino acid L-arginine.
 This amino acid is a precursor to NO so many people take 2-10 grams before sex.

 Herbs can also support NO. Cistanche is a likely candidate.
 Although there isn’t too much science to back it up, I’m sure it would be if studied.
-Historically, its always been used in sexual formulas and is said to direct blood flow to the genital area.
+Historically, it’s always been used in sexual formulas and is said to direct blood flow to the genital area.

-Some other foods and herbs that can support this function are garlic, cayenne, cacao, ginseng, pomegranates, beets, amalaki, green leafy vegetables and horny goat weed (which will be talked about more in the next factor).
+Some other foods and herbs that can support this function are garlic, cayenne, cacao, ginseng, pomegranates, Beets, amalaki, green leafy vegetables and Horny Goat Weed (which will be talked about more in the next factor).

 4 – PDE5